2014 FFA Cup preliminary rounds: Northern NSW

 Northern NSW clubs, other than Newcastle Jets in the A-League, qualified for the FFA Cup proper via a state-wide knockout competition called the NNSWF State Cup.
 This competition was open to all men's NNSWF Premier Competition Clubs and Senior Zone Member Clubs.

 Due to travel distances and time restraints, the competition was divided into two pools, the Northern Pool and the Southern Pool, to determine Final Series participants.
 The Northern Pool (NORTH) was composed of club teams from Football Mid North Coast, North Coast Football, Northern Inland Football and Football Far North Coast.
 The Southern Pool was split into two further sub-pools, the first (SOUTH) comprising National Premier League and New FM 1st Division club teams and the second (SOUTH-INTER) comprising inter-district club teams from Newcastle Football, Macquarie Football and Hunter Valley Football.
-Four teams from the Northern pool qualified for the final Series, two teams from the Southern pool (NPL+NEWFM), and two teams from the Southern inter-district pool (SOUTH-INTER).
+Four teams from the Northern pool qualified for the final Series, two teams from the Southern pool (NPL+NEWFM), and two from the Southern inter-district pool (SOUTH-INTER).

 A total of 78 Northern New South Wales teams took part in the State-wide Knockout Competition.